bterwijn/invocation_tree/README.md

 ![perms_LR3](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/perms_LR3.png)

-This can be implemented recursively like:
+This can be implemented recursively, using a divide and conquer strategy, like:

 ```python
 import invocation_tree as ivt